alchemycodelab/class-projects/BCI-Spring2019.md

 - Your website must be deployed live on the Internet at the time of project presentations.
 - Your team will do a 5 minute instructional team check-in each day in the morning 9-9:45
 - Information Radiator that clearly shows team's status (TODO/DOING/DONE)

+Learn more about us at [Alchemy Code Lab](https://www.alchemycodelab.com) and email info@alchemycodelab.com with any questions.